Wails

 const ws = wb.Sheets[wb.SheetNames[0]]; // get the first worksheet

-html = utils.sheet_to_html(ws); // generate HTML and update state
+return utils.sheet_to_html(ws); // generate HTML table

 }